by Francois Martin Hunter

 If you let yourself take up space — unedited, unfiltered, unapologetic.

-• Needs that have been silenced for years.
+Needs that have been silenced for years, waiting to be voiced.

 You might disappoint people who only valued your compliance.

-But you’ll also attract those who value your honesty.
+But you’ll also begin to attract people who value your honesty.

 And truth, even when it’s messy, is what real connection is built on.